tculler91/datadivebar.com/Survival/bobby.md

 The fellas over at Data Dive Bar asked me to write some articles for their website on account of I am the most qualified sumbitch in the state of Iowa, and possibly the whole goddamn country, when it comes to stayin' alive when everything goes tits up.
 I told 'em I ain't no writer.
 I drive a damn Econoline van.
 I haul shit to places nobody's ever heard of for money that ain't worth talkin' about.
 I ain't got a degree.
 I ain't got a computer, I'm typin' this on Brenda's laptop that takes six damn minutes to boot up and smells like cat piss because her worthless orange bastard of a cat, Pumpkin, sprayed on it last March and we been pretending that didn't happen ever since.

 But they said, "Billy, people need to hear this."
 And hell, they're right.
 They damn sure are right.
-Because if the shit hits the fan tomorrow, and brother it WILL, most of you dipshits are gonna be runnin' around like chickens with your heads cut off while Billy Lugnuts Duggan is sittin' pretty with enough water and supplies to last till Christmas.
+Because if the shit hits the fan tomorrow, and brother it WILL, most of you dipshits are gonna be runnin' around like chickens with your heads cut off while Billy Pinkeye Duggan is sittin' pretty with enough water and supplies to last till Christmas.
 So here I am.
 Writin' an article.
 For the internet.
 Lord have mercy.

-My name is William Ray Duggan but every sumbitch from here to the Mississippi knows me as Billy Lugnuts.
+My name is William Ray Duggan but every sumbitch from here to the Mississippi knows me as Billy Pinkeye.
 Don't worry about how I got the name.
 It involves a tire iron, a case of Busch Light, a county fair in 1994, and a bet I shoulda never taken.
 I won the bet though.
 Damn right I did.

 I am 55 years old.
 Five foot nine.
 North of two hundred pounds and I don't give a good goddamn exactly how far north because I ain't gettin' on no scale.
 That's between me and Jesus.
 I wear a Mossy Oak camo hat from ought-three that looks like it's been through a war.
 It has.
 The war is my life.
 I survived Vietnam, for Christ's sake.
 U.S. Navy, rescue diver, Tonkin Gulf, '69 and '70.
 I pulled boys out of water so dark and nasty you couldn't see shit.
 I did that while half the country was back home smokin' dope and protestin'.
 I didn't complain about it then and I ain't complainin' now, I'm just sayin', it'd be nice if the mayor of my own damn town would cut me some slack on the truck in the driveway considerin' I SERVED THIS COUNTRY but no, Gary's gotta send me another goddamn letter.
 More on that in a minute because I cannot help myself.